-Other parts of South Island worth visiting are Abel Tasman National Park (beautiful seaside best for sea kayaking), Kaikoura (sperm whale watching), Paparoa National Park (Pancake Rocks and Blowholes).
+Other parts of South Island worth visiting are Abel Tasman National Park (beautiful seaside best for sea kayaking), Kaikoura (sperm whale watching), and Paparoa National Park (Pancake Rocks and Blowholes).

 New Zealand is also famous for unique habitats that can’t be found elsewhere.
-Other than the shy Kiwi bird which you can view in conservatory or wildlife sanctuary, be amazed at clever kea bird, fur seals, Hector’s dolphins, and native animals such as yellow-eyed penguin, tuatara, pukeko, pukeno, and tui.
+Other than the shy Kiwi bird which you can view in a conservatory or wildlife sanctuary, be amazed at the clever kea bird, fur seals, Hector’s dolphins, and native animals such as yellow-eyed penguin, tuatara, pukeko, pukeno, and tui.

-The Maori culture can be experienced at Waitangi (the most historic ground in New Zealand where a treaty was signed between the Maori and the Europeans), Rotorua (Tamaki Village, Mitai Maori, Whakarewarewa), Auckland (Auckland Museum) and Wellington (Te Papa Museum) where you will learn about Maori art, craft, cultural dance, song and hangi (meal cooked in earth-oven).
+The Maori culture can be experienced at Waitangi (the most historic ground in New Zealand where a treaty was signed between the Maori and the Europeans), Rotorua (Tamaki Village, Mitai Maori, Whakarewarewa), Auckland (Auckland Museum), and Wellington (Te Papa Museum) where you will learn about Maori art, craft, cultural dance, song and hangi (meal cooked in earth-oven).

 Auckland is the biggest Polynesian city in the world.
-Take this opportunity to explore Otara market in West Auckland where you can absorb the rich Pacific cultures from islanders of Samoan, Tongan, Niueans, and Cook Islanders.
+Take this opportunity to explore Otara market in West Auckland where you can absorb the rich Pacific cultures islanders of Samoan, Tongan, Niueans, and Cook Islanders.

 Sporting culture also runs deep in the life of Kiwis where you could be part of it by getting a ticket to rugby or cricket matches.
-Must-do when in Auckland, the City of Sails is to sail on America’s Cup prestigious yacht around the harbour.
+Must-do when in Auckland, the City of Sails is to sail on America’s Cup prestigious yacht around the harbor.

-Café culture is an evolution throughout New Zealand (especially Auckland and Wellington) and you can taste the art of perfecting and experimenting espresso in many cafes in city and countryside where the standards for coffee is high.
+Café culture is an evolution throughout New Zealand (especially Auckland and Wellington) and you can taste the art of perfecting and experimenting with espresso in many cafes in the city and countryside where the standards for coffee is high.

 Apart from natural beauty, the country is well-known for its extreme sports, adventure activities, and mountaineering tradition.